-Like a home alarm that’s gone haywire, the chirping from a smoke detector will continue if a solution is not found.
+Like a home alarm that’s gone haywire, smoke alarm chirping will continue if a solution is not found.
 Sometimes smoke alarms even keep beeping without a battery.
 Here are some ways to effectively silence a smoke detector from beeping by fixing the problem.

 1. Replace the Smoke Alarm Batteries

 Using a battery tester like the one mentioned above, check the batteries in the unit making the chirping noise.
 This is the most common problem with smoke detectors.
 When you replace the battery, use the same voltage.
 Remember to replace the batteries in all smoke detectors every six months.